artur-shaik/jc.nvim/README.md

 E: (optional) private str variable, and public i variable will be added to class;

-F: (optional) contructor using all fields and toString override method with only `str` field will be created.
+F: (optional) contructor using all fields and toString will be created.
 Also hashCode and equals can be used.

-There is autocompletion in command prompt that will try to help you.
-Your current opened file shouldn't have dirty changes or `hidden` should be set.

 ## Troubleshooting